-The Board of Trustees administers the Equity Incentive Plan and, based on recommendations made by the Compensation Committee, may grant options, restricted share awards, and other equity-based awards under the Equity Incentive Plan to eligible participants.
-The Compensation Committee did not recommend, and the Board of Trustees did not make, any grants of stock options or other equity-based awards under the Equity Incentive Plan during the 2015 fiscal year.
+The Compensation Committee did not recommend, and the Board of Trustees did not make, any grants of stock options or other equity-based awards under the Equity Incentive Plan during the 2017 fiscal year.
+The Compensation Committee and the Board also do not expect to make any grants of stock options or other equity-based awards under the Equity Incentive Plan for the 2018 fiscal year, other than grants to newly-elected Trustees who have not previously served on the Board.